-Thawing permafrost decoded by breakthrough Swiss research
+Breakthrough Swiss research decodes thawing permafrost

 When the ice within it melts, the risk of natural hazards such as the one seen in Bondo increases.
 “It is therefore important to be able to measure permafrost and monitor its evolution,” says Christian Hauck, professor of physical geography at the University of Fribourg.

 Switzerland is a pioneering country in permafrost research.
-It established the first national monitoring network (PERMOSExternal link) in 2000, and the series of measurements begun in 1987 on Piz Corvatsch in eastern Switzerland is the longest running in the world for mountain permafrost.
+It established the first national monitoring network (PERMOSExternal link) in 2000, and the series of measurements begun in 1987 on Piz Corvatsch in eastern Switzerland is the longest-running in the world for mountain permafrost.

-Recently, Swiss permafrost measurement reached another milestone when Hauck and his research group developed a new measurement method to quantify soil ice loss.
-It’s a method that can be used not only in the Alps but also in the Arctic, where thawing permafrost can release powerful greenhouse gasesExternal link into the atmosphere, accelerating climate change.
+Recently, Swiss permafrost measurement reached another milestone when Hauck and his research group developed a new method to quantify soil ice loss.
+This method can be used not only in the Alps but also in the Arctic, where thawing permafrost can release powerful greenhouse gasesExternal link into the atmosphere, accelerating climate change.

 Mapping soil to measure ice in permafrost

 In a method used worldwide, researchers drill holes in the ground up to 100 metres deep to study the evolution of permafrost by measuring its temperature.
 In Switzerland, this takes place at more than 20 locations in the AlpsExternal link, where the permafrost is warming by about 1°C per decade.
-But drilling boreholes is complicated and expensive, especially at high altitudes, and they don’t allow for detection of the amount of ice.
+However, drilling boreholes is complicated and expensive, especially at high altitudes, and they don’t allow for the detection of the amount of ice.

 Another technique involves passing an electric current between electrodes placed at the surface and measuring electrical resistivity (how strongly it resists electric current).
 The more ice in the ground – which conducts electricity less well than water – the higher the resistivity.